LionWeb-io/lionweb-repository/README.md

 Tests for the core package

 ## CI
-In GitHub actions a postgres server is started on a host named `postgres`.
+In GitHub actions a Postgres server is started on a host named `postgres`.
-In you local development environment this hostname is also being used.
+In your local development environment, this hostname is also being used.
-You need to ensure that this hostname points to the postgres server.
+You need to ensure that this hostname points to the Postgres server.